-In Exchange Online environment, the option of – single item recovery is configured by default, and the default value of the Deleted Item retention is 14 days.
+In the Exchange Online environment, the option of – single item recovery is configured by default, and the default value of the Deleted Item retention is 14 days.

 In other words, in an Exchange Online environment a mail that was deleted from the

 Deleted items folder (the Exchange mailbox “Recycle bin”) can be recovered over a time period of 14 days.

 Additional information about single item recovery and Recoverable Items folder

 The term “single item recovery” is an Exchange term that describes the ability to recover a specific mail item (single mail item).

 Technically speaking, we can use the mechanism of the “single item recovery” for recovering a “bunch” or a group of mail items at the same time.